CMSgov/bluebutton-site-static/_pages/developers.md

 **How Often Will New/Updated Data Be Available?**

-Medicare Part A and B claims data will be refreshed weekly, Part D data is refreshed monthly.
+Medicare Part A, B, and D claims data will be refreshed weekly.

 Our schedules may vary depending on many things like maintenance, delayed delivery of claims to the CCW data warehouse, or additional data quality processing that's needed.